Hollywood's Top 20 Most Shocking Moments of 2017

 Article continues below

 Few things have surprised us more than learning that three of the Kardashians were expecting babies.
 On Sept.
 22, E!
 News reported that 20-year-old Kylie Jenner was pregnant with Travis Scott's child.
 On Sept.
 26, E!
-News also reported that younger sister Khloe Kardashian was pregnant with her first child with boyfriend Tristan Thompson.
-On Sept.
+News also reported that younger sister Khloe Kardashian was pregnant with her first child with boyfriend Tristan Thompson, which she confirmed on Dec.
+21. On Sept.
 28, Kim Kardashian revealed that she and Kanye West were expecting a third baby via surrogate in September.

-Khloe and Kylie have yet to address the pregnancy reports.
+Kylie has yet to address the pregnancy reports.

 Getty Images